orbtl-ai/DebrisScan/README.md

 each object that are color-coded by type.](static/debrisscan_example.png)

 DebrisScan is a single component of a larger effort to operationalize advanced technology for measurement and management of marine debris.
-For more information on this larger effort and it's partners, please visit the [project's homepage](https://coastalscience.noaa.gov/project/using-unmanned-aircraft-systems-machine-learning-and-polarimetric-imaging-to-develop-a-system-for-enhanced-marine-debris-detection-and-removal/).
+For more information on this larger effort and its partners, please visit the [project's homepage](https://coastalscience.noaa.gov/project/using-unmanned-aircraft-systems-machine-learning-and-polarimetric-imaging-to-develop-a-system-for-enhanced-marine-debris-detection-and-removal/).

 ## Key Features
 1. A complete, free, and open source environment for training and deploying deep learning-based object detection models.
-2. State-of-the-art computer vision models fine-tuned for the automatic detection of shoreline stranded marine debris from aerial images.
+1. State-of-the-art computer vision models fine-tuned for the automatic detection of shoreline stranded marine debris from aerial images.
-3. A user friendly interface for interacting with the object detection models.
+1. A user friendly interface for interacting with the object detection models.
-4. A powerful and well-documented backend REST API for automating bulk uploads or integrating DebrisScan into existing apps, software, or workflows.
+1. A powerful and well-documented backend REST API for automating bulk uploads or integrating DebrisScan into existing apps, software, or workflows.
-5. Detailed standing stock debris survey reports, maps, plots, and metadata to help understand shoreline debris accumulation and allow multi-date or multi-site comparison.
+1. Detailed standing stock debris survey reports, maps, plots, and metadata to help understand shoreline debris accumulation and allow multi-date or multi-site comparison.

 ## Quick Start *(Local Installation)*
 Installing and deploying DebrisScan is very simple, and can be executed in XX steps for basic installation on your local system.
-However, users of DebrisScan should at least have basic familiarity with the command line, git, and preferably Docker too (optional).
+However, users of DebrisScan should at least have basic familiarity with the command line, Git, and preferably Docker too (optional).

 > **Note**
 > DebrisScan officially supports Windows 11 and Linux systems (AMD64 only).
 Windows 10 and